ethereum-optimism/design-docs/solidity/solc-update-0.8.15-to-0.8.25.md

 ## Benefits to the OP Stack

-Explain specific feature(s) in the new version that would benefit the OP Stack codebase, with a clear explanation of their potential impact and usefulness.

 #### DevX

-- Allow named parameters in mapping types (>=0.8.18): Limits error when reading mappings of high dimensions when called using named parameters.
 - Allow defining custom operators for user-defined value types via using {f as +} for T global syntax (>=0.8.19): This greatly improves type safety.
 - Add support for NatSpec documentation in enum and struct definitions. (>= 0.8.20): Improves documentation and developer experience
 - Include NatSpec from events that are emitted by a contract but defined outside of it in userdoc and devdoc output (>= 0.8.20)